Thecoolsim/chrome-extensions/css-scanner-pro/POPUP_SUMMARY.md

    - Scanner activates on page
 5. **Test links** (optional)
    - Click GitHub → Opens in new tab
-   - Click Twitter → Opens in new tab
+   - Click X → Opens in new tab
    - Click Facebook → Opens in new tab

 ## 📊 Sections Breakdown